 Individuals experience an intense sense of panic usually associated with physical sensations including breathlessness (which may lead to over-breathing), racing heart, tremor, sweating, dry mouth and faintness.
 Individuals actively avoid situations which may bring them in to contact with the feared object or situation.
 Even thinking about the feared object or situation can bring on a panic attack.

-Anxiety can be generalised often with no obvious trigger (free floating) or focused in response to a specific cause (phobic).
-It can also be a key feature of Post-Traumatic Stress Disorder (PTSD) and is very common in autism spectrum conditions and some genetic conditions.
+Anxiety can be defined as a disproportionate feeling of worry, nervousness, or unease about something with an uncertain outcome.
+It can be brief, often in response to a frequently identifiable trigger, or more enduring.
+Anxiety can be generalised with no obvious trigger (free floating) or focused in response to a specific cause (phobic).
+It can also be a key feature of Post-Traumatic Stress Disorder (PTSD) and is very common in autism spectrum conditions and some genetic conditions, for example fragile X syndrome.

 A phobia is an intense aversion to a specific object or situation.
 It is associated with fear of the particular stimulus, expressed as an "anxiety state" in particular circumstances with a specific focus when extreme.
-In extreme instances, it is experienced by the affected individual as a panic attack.
+In extreme instances it is experienced by the affected individual as a panic attack.
 This is associated with avoidance of the feared object, thought or situation.
-In PTSD it may take the form of psychological "re-enactments of the happening"; for example repeated revisiting of the experience in the mind, or through nightmares.
+In PTSD it may take the form of psychological "re-enactments of the happening"; for example repeated revisiting of the experience in the mind, or through nightmares, and avoidance, showing as efforts not to think about the feared object or experience, or actual avoidance of the place or situation involved.

 The "panic" attack is a combination of psychological and physiological responses to danger.
-The body prepares to 'fight or flight'; heart rate and breathing rate increase and sweating occurs, all of which act to produce feelings of panic and impending threat.
+The body prepares to "fight or flight"; heart rate and breathing rate increase and sweating occurs.
+Individuals can also experience a range of other physical symptoms including dizziness, light-headedness and faintness, going pale and becoming nauseous.
+All these symptoms act to produce intense feelings of panic and impending threat.
 Panic attacks are self-limiting, although phobic individuals may feel them to be life-threatening.
+However, some individuals find them to be a recurring problem.

-Common phobias include agoraphobia (fear of open space), claustrophobia (fear of enclosed space), snake phobia, spider phobia, going to the dentist, or having blood drawn.
+Common phobias include agoraphobia (fear of open space), claustrophobia (fear of enclosed space), acrophobia (fear of heights), snake phobia, spider phobia, going to the dentist, or having blood drawn.

-Obsessive compulsive disorder describes situations where the individual has to perform specific actions ("compulsions"), or specific repeated thoughts ('obsessions'), which may show as counting rituals.
+Obsessive compulsive disorder describes situations where the individual has to perform specific actions ("compulsions"), or specific repeated thoughts ("obsessions"), which may show as counting rituals and other repetitive thoughts and actions undertaken to reduce associated activity but nonetheless leading to further urges to engage in them.
 In very severe cases these activities may reach such proportions that an individual's entire life, and the life of their family, is affected by them.

 Hypochondriasis occurs when anxiety takes the form of overwhelming, debilitating and persisting worries about physical ailments in the absence of genuine physical illness.
 This may be so extreme that the individual experiences genuine distressing symptoms - "somatisation disorder".

-Last updated March 2017 by Professor Jeremy Turk, Honorary Professor of Developmental Psychiatry, Institute of Psychiatry, Psychology & Neurosciences, King's College, University of London, and Consultant Child and Adolescent Neuropsychiatrist, Child and Adolescent Mental Health Neurodevelopmental Services, South London and Maudsley NHS Foundation Trust.
+Last updated June 2019 by Professor Jeremy Turk, Emeritus Professor of Developmental Psychiatry, Institute of Psychiatry, Psychology & Neurosciences, King's College, University of London, and Consultant Child and Adolescent Psychiatrist, Community Child and Adolescent Mental Health Services, Isle of Wight NHS Trust.

 What are the symptoms?